uosjapuelks/tp/docs/UserGuide.md

 ### Reset all items in shopping list: `shopreset`

-This command will help you reset all the items in your shopping list.
+Use this command to reset all the items in your shopping list.

 Format: `shopreset`